syscl0ck/LP-Print-Automation/README.md

 The PRINT_METHOD and PRINT_METHOD_2 options allow you to switch between using Excel's built-in print method and the default Windows print method.
 Whichever option is labeled PRINT_METHOD will be used, the other gets ignored.

 LOGFILE defines the logfile path, which is in the same directory as the executable by default.

+# Advanced Installations

+If you would like to set up this project so that it runs entirely in the background, with a service account, check out this article by our developer at: https://mtiron.tech/posts/excel-automation-windows